What Increases Your Risk

 When To Call a Doctor

-Signs of a transient ischemic attack are similar to signs of a stroke.
-But TIA symptoms usually disappear after 10 to 20 minutes.
+Signs of a transient ischemic attack (TIA) are similar to signs of a stroke.
+But TIA symptoms usually disappear after 10 to 20 minutes, although they may last longer.
 There is no way to tell whether the symptoms are caused by a stroke or by TIA, so emergency medical care is needed for both conditions.

 Call your doctor for an appointment if you: